Nat-Su-lemon/BirdNET_Clustering/README.md

 **Application .exe file (reccomended)**
 This is recommended because of its simplicity and also because you don’t need to install python or its dependencies for the tool to run.
-Download the latest clustering app release from here.
+Download the latest clustering app from the releases page [here](https://github.com/Nat-Su-lemon/BirdNET_Clustering/releases/).
 Just simply run the .exe file from wherever you downloaded it from and you should be all set.
 Just keep in mind that sometimes it takes a bit to load, especially the first time loading it up

 **Running from Python Source Code**
 This method gives more insight and control into the code.
 First, make sure to have a recent version (3.10+) of Python installed on your machine as well as a code editor of